 The TAS is designed to revert to a passive operation in the event of transmitter failure.
-If this occurs, the Annunciator light will remain illuminated, a voice alert of "TAS Interrogator Failure" will be announced and a 'W' will be displayed in place of the Mode indicator on the TAS 1⁄2 3ATI Traffic Controller/display.
+If this occurs, the Annunciator light will remain illuminated, a voice alert of "TAS Interrogator Failure" will be announced and a 'W' will be displayed in place of the Mode indicator on the TAS 1⁄2 3ATI Traffic Display/Controller.
 Traffic will be announced with bearing and relative height, but not range.
 This is not a normal mode and the equipment should be repaired as soon as possible.

 Some faults can be detected.
 If "TAS Code" followed by a number is announced, then a malfunction has been detected.
+Refer to Table 17 below for a list of possible failure codes.
 Discontinue use of the TAS and contact the factory or your dealer for more information.